 Brando showed promise as an actor at a young age.
 He could seamlessly pick up and mimic the mannerisms of his childhood friends.
 He also showed an early interest in film, working at a local movie theater.
 Performing ran in the family – both his mother and later his sisters were actresses.

-After five years at the top, Brando’s career declined in the 1960s.
+After five years at the top, Brando’s career began to decline in the 1960s.
 He became distracted from his craft by issues in his personal life.
-It wasn’t until his second Oscar win in 1972 for his portrayal of Vito Corleone in The Godfather that he resumed his place as one of the top actors in the world.
-Brando continued to act up until his death in 2004.
+Between 1957 and 1972, Brando married and divorced three times.
+It was not until his second Oscar award-winning performance as Vito Corleone in The Godfather in 1972 that Brando resumed his place as one of the top actors in the world.
+Although he had passed the peak in his career, Brando continued to act up until his death in 2004.

 Image Credits: Header; Getty.
 1; Mary Ellen Marks.
 2; Antiquorum.